Hi friends! Today I’ll be sharing some challenges every multicultural couple faces.

 7. Fighting Stereotypes

-What are your thoughts about multicultural relationships?
+Now tell me, what are your thoughts about interracial or multicultural relationships?
 Are you in one?
 Let me know in the comments!